Wake Forest University selects Vanderbilt provost as its next president

 Hatch came to Wake Forest from the University of Notre Dame, where he began his career as a history professor before moving into administration.
 Hatch had intended to announce his retirement plans earlier in 2020, but postponed the announcement to deal with the challenges of handling the school's response to the COVID-19 pandemic.

-Wente, a biomedical scientist, has served as Vanderbilt’s first female provost and vice chancellor the past seven years.
+Wente, a biomedical scientist, has served as Vanderbilt’s first woman provost and vice chancellor the past seven years.
 She also served as interim chancellor from August 2019 to June 2020.

 “Dr. Wente is the right person to enable Wake Forest to seize the opportunities before it,” Gerald Roach, chairman of the search committee and the board, said in a statement.